2017 Har Adar shooting: Attack

-Perpetrator
+Assailant

-Nimer Mahmoud Ahmad Jamal, a 37-year-old man and a father of four, who was from the neighboring village of Beit Surik, was behind the attack.
+The attacker was Nimer Mahmoud Ahmad Jamal, a 37-year-old man and a father of four, who was from the neighboring village of Beit Surik.
 He held a license to work in Israeli settlements.
 An initial inquiry into the attack uncovered Jamal suffered from severe personal and family issues, including domestic violence.
 It was reported that he physically assaulted his wife, and as a result, she fled to Jordan several weeks ago, leaving him with the children.
 Minutes before carrying out the attack, Jamal sent his wife a message on Facebook Messenger, apologizing for what he was about to do, mourned her departure and said he had been a terrible husband to her.

 In another Facebook posting, also made just before the attack, Jamal said he "feared no one but God."

+On 15 November 2017, the IDF demolished Jamal's house in Beit Surik.